wavefrontHQ/help/cloud_integrations_add_cloudtrail.md

    The default prefix is `AWSLogs`.
 If you use a custom prefix, you must put it here without using a forward slash at the end of the prefix, i.e. a trailing slash.

-5. In the **Region** text box, enter the AWS Region where the CloudTrail logs reside.
+5. From the **CloudTrail Region** drop-down menu, select the AWS Region where the CloudTrail logs reside.
 6. Click **Register**.